Adg0/silvanus/README.md

 We wrote contract for dynamic NFT with the help of openzepplen and NiftyKit.

 The front end application is written with vite and generated from unity.
-The repository for the Front-End is avalaible here: https://github.com/adapole/silvanus-frontend
+The repository for the Front-End is available here: https://github.com/adapole/silvanus-frontend

 ## Overview

 Multiplayer mode is the major focus of our build, to bring people together we must provide a media of communication.

-A voip voice communication channel is built into the game so anyone in the room can talk with eachother.
+A voip voice communication channel is built into the game so anyone in the room can talk with each-other.

 And a support for almost all modern hardware devices, from VR & AR devices to smart-phones and PC widens the reach of our game.